top of page

 The aim of this study was to identify CSA practices in rice cropping systems and to determine the factors that determine farmers' adoption.
 Interviews were conducted with 440 rice farmers, 70% of whom were women, in 16 focus groups, nine of which were exclusively for women, in the Sikasso region of Mali.
 Data was collected through interviews, surveys and focus group discussions.
 The results showed that crop diversification, improved rice varieties, crop rotation, tree planting, micro-dosing and rice production, micro-dosing of organic manure and micro-dosing of mineral fertiliser were CSA practices that were widely adopted in the study area.

-Read morehttps://doi.org/10.1016/j.atech.2023.100283 (open access)
+Read morehttps://doi.org/10.1016/j.atech.2023.100283 (Open access)

 Spatially differentiated nitrogen supply is key in a global food–fertilizer price crisis.